 The story of Land of Tomorrow is more the story of the land rather than the people, although our family has called this beautiful piece of land home for over 100 years.
-Susie Harris and her brother-in-law Russell Iles are the current custodians of the land, working together to craft wines of this place.
+Susie Harris is the current custodian of the land, working to craft wines of this place.
 This current, fourth generation are carrying on the native revegetation work that was started by the third generation in the 1970s.

 We consider our site to be made up of distinct ecozones - vineland, woodland, wetland and grassland - that we manage holistically to build up ecosystem services.
 As vegetation complexity is being reinstated at Land of Tomorrow, macro and micro habitat diversity is increasing resulting in increased biodiversity across the three systems – plant, soil and fauna.
 We not only build resilience to help us cope with climate change, but also facilitate healthy and reliable vines and in the process create a significant area of dedicated habitat.